sheilasyahira/github-final-project/README.md

-Please consider the below factors while contributing to Simple Interest Calculator project
+Please consider the below factors while contributing to Simple Interest Calculator project This Simple Interest Calculator using the formula simple interest = (principal x rate x time) /100

 Code Style: Maintain a consistent code style for readability.